Majid Sharif-Vaghefi: Murder

 By the spring of 1975, when the majority of the MEK turned to Marxism, he was given an ultimatum by the other two members of the central committee who became Marxists, Taghi Shahram and Bahram Aram, to accept the new ideology.
-In order to "raise his political consciousness", he was given the chance to choose between a move to the MEK cell in Mashhad, leaving the country or to work in factories for a while.
+In order to "raise his political consciousness", he was given the chance to choose between a move to the MEK cell in Mashhad, leaving the country, or to work in factories for a while.

-Sharif-Vaghefi pretended that he wanted to go to Mashhad, but instead moved some of the MEK arms and equipment to a new hiding place and tried to organize the part of the MEK that resisted the ideology change.
+Sharif-Vaghefi pretended that he wanted to go to Mashhad, but instead moved some of the MEK arms and equipment to a new hiding place and tried to organize the part of the MEK that resisted the ideological change.
 His wife, part of the Marxist faction, provided Shahram and Aram with information on his activities.
 Mainly on Shahram's initiative, Sharif-Vaghefi was killed and his body was immolated and dumped outside the city.
 SAVAK managed to find the remnants of the body.